Utilities and I/O

 (value)and(unit)columns for easy review in Excel.

-Math, Optimisation, and Targeting Helpers
+Math, Optimisation, and Utility Helpers

 These modules provide reusable numerical support for targeting and post- processing tasks.